leanprover/leanprover.github.io/download/index.md

 # Lean 3

-These are the official releases of Lean 3.
-For the extended community version of Lean 3, please see [leanprover-community/lean](https://github.com/leanprover-community/lean/).
+Below are the frozen official releases of Lean 3.
+For the extended community version of Lean 3, please see the [community website](https://leanprover-community.github.io/).

 ## Binary